forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > Though the situation was complex and accordingly decision making.
 The region of former Yugoslavia had/has a complex history as most states have.
 There were nationalistic and/or separatist tendencies throughout the existence of the Yugoslavian state.
 Moreover in the 90's, previously granted minority rights and autonomy were (discussed to be) cut down.
 > * Possibly increased/ensured autonomy could have avoided a war, possibly with help of the UN and clearer specified UN charter regarding autonomy rights.
 > * The Open Balkans Project seems a viable path onwards.
   >> A main reason is a partnership with the EU is more likely with a single well organized group instead of many small states.
-A cooperation seems important as the EU surrounds the Balkan and a full membership of the many small states is unlikely as long as the EU has not reformed its decision processes and such a reform is not in sight.
+A better cooperation is important as the EU surrounds the Balkan and a full membership of the many small states seems unlikely as long as the EU has not reformed its decision processes and such a reform is not in sight.